Implementation Science Concentration

 SBS 593Community-Based Participatory Research in Public Health1

-At least one course in the evidence-to-practice methods cluster
+At least one of the following policy methods courses

 CDE 650Introduction to Evidence-Based Medicine and Health Care1